Principles of Self-Certification

 •Limits costs and need for assistance, thus only small regional teams would be setup for verifications and some IT support.

-•It allows to limit costs in early phases of certification acceptance, as the brand grows, allowing to scale up quickly and with lower costs.
+•It allows limiting costs in early phases of certification acceptance, as the brand grows, allowing to scale up quickly and with lower costs.

 An a-political structure of PRODUCT certification authority is essential to its success.